eurodatacube/public-collections/CONTRIBUTING.md

 </details>

-### How to build Euro Data Cube Public Collection website locally
+### How to build Euro Data Cube Public Collections website locally

 You can build the Euro Data Cube Public Collections website locally,  to preview and test your changes before submitting a merge request.
 Below is a step-by-step guide to build the site locally.